 So, here are some proven guidelines for what to do if you have an issue with your book or course, or when you are trying to do something in Leanpub and you can't find out how or where to do it:

 - Search our Help Center: http://help.leanpub.com/en/collections/32694-author-help.

 - If you can't find an answer in our Help Center, try checking out our manuals: the Leanpub manual, the Markua manual, and the Leanpub-Flavoured Markdown manual

 - If you're still stuck, try searching our Authors Forum: https://community.leanpub.com/c/authors.

-- If searching in the Authors Forum doesn't get you an answer, try asking your question by creating a New Topic in the forum.
+- If searching in the Authors Forum doesn't get you an answer, try asking your question by creating a New Topic in the forum (here's a real-world example of a great support post on the Authors Forum: it has a detailed description of the issue, a screenshot, and the source text from the author's manuscript).
 The Leanpub author community is typically helpful and responsive, and collectively they have a lot of experience using Leanpub to write books and courses!
 Plus, anything authors talk about in the Authors Forum can be found by people searching the forum with a similar issue or question in the future.
 Furthermore, we also monitor the Authors Forum as well, so asking a question there can often get it answered by us, if needed.